2019 Easter Fun: Egg Hunts, Festivals and Bunny Visits in Triangle Towns

 Train rides, music, food and a visit with Peter Cottontail highlight the Easter Eggstraordinaire, 10 a.m.-12:30 p.m., at Knightdale Station Park Amphitheater.
 Egg hunts for three different age groups begin at 11 a.m. knightdalenc.gov; 919-217-2232.

 Meet the Easter Bunny and search for eggs, including one that contains a special prize, at Morrisville Community Park.
 Separate egg hunts for ages 2-8 begin at 10 a.m. townofmorrisville.org; 919-463-7110.

-More than 10,000 colorful eggs will be hidden at E. Carroll Joyner Park in Wake Forest for four egg hunts that take place from 10-11 a.m. for different age groups.
+More than 10,000 eggs will be hidden at E. Carroll Joyner Park in Wake Forest for four egg hunts that take place from 10-11 a.m. for different age groups.
 An egg hunt for children with special needs begins at 11:30 a.m.
 Enjoy games and Easter-themed arts and crafts in the Joyner Park Amphitheater after the hunt. wakeforestnc.gov/easter-egg-hunt.aspx; 919-435-9560.

-Kids in Zebulon can search for eggs at the Municipal Complex at 10 a.m. townofzebulon.org; 919-823-0432.
+Zebulon hosts its annual egg hunt at the Municipal Complex at 10 a.m. townofzebulon.org; 919-823-1814.

-The Easter Bunny arrives on a fire engine and greets families prior to an egg hunt that begins at 10:30 a.m. for ages 5 and younger at Clayton Community Park. townofclaytonnc.org/parks-and-recreation/special-events.aspx; 919-553-1550.
+The Easter Bunny and Clayton Fire Department greet families at 9:30 a.m. prior to an egg hunt at 10:30 a.m. for ages 5 and younger at Clayton Community Park. townofclaytonnc.org/parks-and-recreation/special-events.aspx; 919-553-1550.

-Updated March 30, 2018
+Updated March 22, 2019